Zettlr/zettlr-docs/docs/academic/citations.md

 ### Step 3: Open your library in Zettlr

 Now it is time to import your library to Zettlr.
-To do so, simply open Zettlr's preferences, go to the `Export`-tab and click the small folder-icon right to the `CSL JSON Database`-input field.
+To do so, simply open Zettlr's preferences, go to the `Export`-tab and click the small folder-icon right to the `Citation Database`-input field.
 A dialog will appear that lets you navigate to your database file.
 Select it, save the preferences and Zettlr will automatically load the database.
 Now you are ready to cite!

 ![Point Zettlr to your database file](../img/settings_export.png)